 The health and safety of our travelers is our number-one priority.
 We are committed to upholding the highest safety standards, while providing world-class hospitality and a seamless travel experience.
-We are in close contact with all of our partners to ensure that they are committed to the health and comfort of our travelers by practicing enhanced sanitization and disinfecting procedures, respecting social distancing guidelines, and remaining as contactless as possible.
+We are in close contact with all of our partners to ensure that they are committed to the health and comfort of our travelers by practicing enhanced sanitization and disinfecting procedures, respecting social distancing and testing guidelines, and remaining as contactless as possible.
 For more information and questions about specific protocols that have been put into place to make your trip as safe as possible, as well as entry/exit requirements for Rwanda, please reach out to our team at email@example.com.

 What to Expect